 Here’s a win/win proposition for your business: Give back to the community.
 Not only will you be helping people with whom you share a local connection, but it’s a great way to showcase the altruistic nature of your company.
 You’ll also create opportunities to build deeper relationships with customers while boosting your brand.

-If you're strapped for time and resources, don't worry.
-Here are five meaningful and simple ways to give back to the community that could have added PR benefits.
+Here are five simple and meaningful ways to give back to the community that could also get your business noticed.

 1. Random Acts of Kindness

 Martin Kornfeld once said, "If we all do one random act of kindness daily, we might just set the world in the right direction."
-Random acts of kindness show generosity, compassion and goodwill, and possibly a positive perception for your business.
-It's not only easy work but the PR can build loyal customers, subcontractors and employees.
+Random acts of kindness show generosity, compassion and goodwill - and they may create a positive buzz about your business.

 Here are several examples:

 - Provide hot coffee and donuts to your team when you begin a new project.